Event Shape Engineering and Multiplicity dependent Study of Identified Particle Production in proton+proton Collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Results and Discussion

 To have a direct comparison to experimental measurements, let us now consider the $p_{\rm{T}}$-integrated particle ratios with respect to pions and kaons as a function of spherocity classes and charged particle multiplicity.
-Upper (lower) panel of fig.~\ref{pT-int_pion_kaon} shows $p_{\rm{T}}$-integrated particle ratio to pions (kaons) for high multiplicity pp collisions in isotropic, jetty and spherocity integrated events.
-Although, we observe significant spherocity dependence of integrated yield of different particles (fig.~\ref{int_yield}), we do not observe any large dependence of $p_{\rm{T}}$-integrated particle ratios to pions and kaons.
+Upper (lower) panel of Fig.~\ref{pT-int_pion_kaon} shows $p_{\rm{T}}$-integrated particle ratios to pions (kaons) for high-multiplicity pp collisions in isotropic, jetty and spherocity integrated events.
+Although, we observe significant spherocity dependence of integrated yield of different particles (Fig.~\ref{int_yield}), we do not observe any large dependence of $p_{\rm{T}}$-integrated particle ratios to pions and kaons.
 This suggests that the relative increase in integrated yield for different particles as a function of spherocity are similar, while indicating that the domain of transverse momentum is very crucial for the nature of particle production.
 As expected, the ratios of particles with respect to lighter mass particle seem to increase with charged particle multiplicity.
-The slight increasing trend of K/$\pi$, K*$^{0}$/$\pi$ and $\Lambda/\pi$ suggests strangeness enhancement in high multiplicity pp collisions~\cite{ALICE:2017jyt}.
+A slightly increasing trend of K/$\pi$, K*$^{0}$/$\pi$ and $\Lambda/\pi$ suggests strangeness enhancement in high-multiplicity pp collisions~\cite{ALICE:2017jyt}.
 The trend of $p_{\rm{T}}$-integrated particle ratios for $\phi$ to $\pi$ and $\phi$ to K in $S_0$-integrated events is similar to that of experimental data in pp collisions at $\sqrt{s}$ = 13 TeV~\cite{Tripathy:2018ehz}.
 Due to possible re-scattering effects, the experimental data for K*$^{0}$/K decreases with charged particle multiplicity~\cite{Tripathy:2018ehz}.
-But we do not observe the same trend, which indicates that PYTHIA fails to explain the possible re-scattering effects.
-While comparing the upper and lower panel of fig.~\ref{pT-int_pion_kaon}, one can observe that although the spherocity dependence on the particle ratio is not high but the dependence seem to be opposite compared to integrated yield in fig.~\ref{int_yield}.
+A similar trend is not observed in PYTHIA, as it does not include possible re-scattering effects.
+While comparing the upper and lower panel of Fig.~\ref{pT-int_pion_kaon}, one can observe that although the spherocity dependence on the particle ratio is not high but the dependence seems to be opposite compared to integrated yield in Fig.~\ref{int_yield}.
 For all the identified particle ratios to pions and kaons, the contribution from jetty events are higher compared to the isotropic ones.
-This leads to the conclusion that while studying the QGP-like behavior in pp collisions, one should separate the jetty events from the total events.
+This leads to the conclusion that while studying the QGP-like behaviour in pp collisions, one should separate the jetty events from all the events.